What if you had an amazing HVAC business but nobody knew it?

 Segment Leads and Nurture With Multiple Marketing Campaigns

 While many of your customers have things in common, they also have key differences.
 If you wish to have a very successful HVAC marketing strategy, you need to segment your leads into different groups.
-Afterward, you can create separate campaigns that focus on each group.
+The automation programs let you set up different groups of potential clients who have different questions or needs, so you can design separate campaigns that focus on each group.

 Analytics software can help you identify who these segments are, and you can also work with HVAC marketing professionals.
 Your goal is to come up with a unique marketing strategy for the different groups.
 How you appeal to young homeowners should be very different, for example, than how you appeal to older people on a fixed income.